jmkk/homebridge-purpleair-sensor/README.md

 # PurpleAir Homebridge Accessory Plugin

-This is a Homebridge accessory plugin to display air quality information based on PurpleAir sensors.
+This is a Homebridge accessory plugin for monitoring air quality in Apple HomeKit.
+It creates virtual HomeKit air quality sensors based on real PurpleAir sensors.
+One setup, you can also configure home automation based on air quality changes.

 This project was inspired by [SANdood's homebridge-purpleair](https://github.com/SANdood/homebridge-purpleair), but with a few changes: